Azure/azure-sphere-samples/Samples/WifiConfigViaBle/README.md

 ## Install the nRF52 app on the nRF52 Development Kit

-1. If you haven't already, clone this repo:
+1. Clone the samples repo, if you haven't already done so:

     ```sh
     git clone https://github.com/Azure/azure-sphere-samples.git
+    ```

 1. Connect the nRF52 developer board to your computer using USB.
-Once connected, the nRF52 displays a JLINK removable drive in Windows.
+After connection, the nRF52 displays a JLINK removable drive in Windows.
 1. Find the nRF52 binary at WifiConfigViaBle/Binaries/softdevice_WifiConfigViaBleApp.hex.
 1. Copy this file to the root of the JLINK removable drive.
-Once this is complete, the nRF52 restarts automatically and runs the sample application.
+After this is complete, the nRF52 restarts automatically and runs the sample application.

 ## Run the Azure Sphere app

 1. Open WifiConfigViaBle/AzureSphereApp/WifiConfigViaBle.sln in Visual Studio.
 1. Build and debug the application (F5).
 1. Press button A on the MT3620 board.
 The Azure Sphere app will start the nRF52, wait for notification that the nR52 app is active, and then request that it begin advertising.
 LED 2 on the MT3620 should light up blue when this is complete.
 1. Note the randomly generated device name in the Output window in Visual Studio.
 You will use this name to identify the BLE connection in a subsequent step.
 The name is similar to *Azure_Sphere_BLE_123456*.

 **Note:** The Azure Sphere app will stop the nR52 after 5 minutes.
 If you've not completed the following steps in time, simply press button A on the MT3620 board again to restart it.

 ## Run the Windows 10 companion app on your PC

-This Windows app allows you to use your development PC to simulate a mobile app configuring Wi-Fi on the Azure Sphere device, via the BLE connection to the nRF52, and provides a code reference that can be ported to other platforms.
+This Windows app allows you to use your development PC to simulate a mobile app that uses the BLE connection to the nRF52 to configure Wi-Fi on the Azure Sphere device.
+It provides a code reference that can be ported to other platforms.

 1. Start a separate instance of Visual Studio.
 1. Open WifiConfigViaBle/WindowsApp/WifiConfigViaBle.sln.